BLOG

 1. Shortcodes Ultimate:

-You have access to over 50 unique shortcodes: You can preview snippets, arrange them with Gutenberg, and style them using the CSS editor.
-For a complete guide, visit the documentation site to browse a wide selection of available shortcodes from pop-up splash screens to loading progress bars.
+You have access to over 50 unique shortcodes.
+You can preview snippets, arrange them with Gutenberg, and style them using the CSS editor.
+For a complete guide, visit the documentation site to browse a selection of available shortcodes, from pop-up splash screens to loading progress bars.

 2. Shortcoder:

 This shortcode plugin is self-explanatory.
-It lets you create snippets in both HTML and JavaScript, one for markup and the other to bring elements to life.
-You get to name shortcodes, stick them into your content, and then, insert [sc name= “my_shortcode”] at the end to watch Shortcoder handle the rest.
+It lets you create snippets in HTML and JavaScript, one for markup and the other to bring elements to life.
+You can name shortcodes, stick them into your content, and then insert [sc name= “my_shortcode”] at the end to watch Shortcoder handle the rest.

-This is a powerful plugin that automates shortcode testing for you.
-If you need to troubleshoot the code framework, you can alternate between the Visual, Code, and text editors to find out what affects the output.
-In addition, you are able to change the parameter values of each snippet to mark them for future use.
+This is a powerful plugin that automates shortcode testing.
+If you need to troubleshoot the code framework, you can alternate between the Visual, Code, and Text editors to determine what affects the output.
+In addition, you can change the parameter values of each snippet to mark them for future use.

 3. Insert HTML Snippet:

-This plugin speaks for itself, capable of converting HTML, CSS, and JavaScript into simple shortcodes.
-It offers reliable support for adding shortcodes widgets via a custom container.
-The best part is that existing shortcodes will show up in the TinyMCE dropdown menu, so you don’t have to copy/paste them anymore.
+This plugin speaks for itself.
+It can convert HTML, CSS, and JavaScript into simple shortcodes and offers reliable support for adding shortcode widgets via a custom container.
+The best part is that existing shortcodes will appear in the TinyMCE dropdown menu, so you no longer have to copy/paste them.

 Insert HTML Snippet speeds up shortcode integration in your pages and posts since your saved snippets are listed in the WordPress editor.
 It is easy to set up Google Adsense if you plan to monetize your traffic or upload videos to boost your blog engagement.
 The same applies to its social media sharing tool.